-PRI – Principles for Responsible Investments
+PRI – Principles for Responsible Investment

 IIGCC – Focus on Climate Change